 3 budget-friendly places to eat in Amman: 1) Hashem Restaurant (9dn total) 2) Art Hotel Café (10dn total) 3) Shams El Balad (25dn total) 4) Aima Ice Cream (5dn for 6 balls).

-Ideas on where to stay: Hostel Hotel Nomads is a budget-friendly hostel which offers family rooms with en-suite bathrooms.
+Ideas on where to stay: Hostel Hotel Nomads is a budget-friendly hostel that offers family rooms with en-suite bathrooms.

 Jerash, Salt (Salt Lake) & Ajloun OR The Children’s Museum & Jerash

 You’ll be heading north-west out of the city today and either visiting the 3 cities of Jerash, Salt and Ajloun or making a stop off to spend the morning at The Children’s Museum before heading to Jerash.

 If you’re heading up to Salt, which is a gorgeous place to spend some time, don’t forget to quickly pop by the lake.
 It was a very unexpected surprise for us to discover this hidden gem that virtually no other tourists visit.